Carrie Tollefson's Favorite Places to Run, Eat, Shop and Unwind in Minnesota

 The Twin Cities is a wonderful place to be.
 A lot of it has to do with the training for me; running is a big part of my life, and I love running here because I can go right out my door to so many different places.

 If you're in downtown Minneapolis, the Stone Arch Bridge is obviously beautiful.
-There are all sorts of distances you can go from there because we have so many bridges.
-You could run on down by the river, all the way to downtown St. Paul, and see some really beautiful places along the way.
+From there, you could run along the river to downtown St. Paul and see some really beautiful places along the way.

 I don't think people realize that — you could be staying in downtown Minneapolis, run to downtown St. Paul, and get a Lyft back to your hotel.
 The road just follows the Mississippi River all the way.